Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/UART/UART - Retrieve GPS Position.rst

 |image02|

 It follows the NMEA sentence format (refer to http://aprs.gids.nl/nmea/)The GPS signal is weak in indoor environment.
-The status that the GPS signal is not received is called “not fix”.
-Bring the GPS module outdoors, when the GPS signal is “fix”, you would get a message similar to the figure below.
+The status that the GPS signal is not received is called "not fix".
+Bring the GPS module outdoors, when the GPS signal is "fix", you would get a message similar to the figure below.

 |image03|

-In this example we are only interested in the “$GPRMC (Global Positioning Recommended Minimum Coordinates)”:
+In this example we are only interested in the "$GPRMC (Global Positioning Recommended Minimum Coordinates)":

 **$GPRMC,032122.000,A,2446.8181,N,12059.7251,E,0.39,78.89,270116,,,A*53**
 Each field is separated by a comma.